peterdieleman/papermod/content/posts/linux/battery-saving.md

 On Linux, neither of these approaches are possible, or at least not without a lot of hassle.
+That said,
-That said, simple manually bringing down the brightness of the screen when possible is often more than sufficient.
+simple manually bringing down the brightness of the screen when possible is often more than sufficient.

-To make this easier, it is possible to
+To make sure you don't forget to do this when disconnecting your laptop from AC, most Linux installations

-Actions (5 mins):
+Actions (2 mins):

-- xyz
+- Navigate to the 'Energy Saving' panel in the
 - xyz
 - xyz